 Who gets the children?

-Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Services.
+Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Specialists.
 Today’s topic is children and parental responsibility.
 I’m going to provide you with some of the basic information you should have before you begin discussing child custody with your spouse or partner.